Towards quantum turbulence theory: A simple model with interaction of the vortex loops: Classical dynamics of a single vortex

 All other brackets vanish. \item Hamiltonian

 \end{itemize} One of the main questions here is how we can describe the energy of the vortex rings under consideration?
-It is well-known fact that the canonical formula \cite{Saffm}
+It is a well-known fact that the canonical formula \cite{Saffm}

 leads to the unsatisfactory result for thin filaments.
 Indeed, the integral in this formula diverges for the filament with the core radius ${\sf a} \to 0$.
-The standard approach to solving this problem consists in one or another way of the regularization of the integral.
-In our case, where the value ${\sf a} $ depends on dynamic variables of the theory (see (\ref{core_radius})), such a procedure would look somewhat ambiguous.
-There exists yet another method proposed in the work \cite{Tal}: the energy of an arbitrary closed vortex filament is considered from a group-theoretic point of view there.
+The standard approach to solving this problem is to use various regularization methods.
+In our case, where the value ${\sf a} $ depends on dynamic variables of the theory [see Eq. (\ref{core_radius})], such a procedure would look somewhat ambiguous.
+There exists yet another method proposed in Ref. \cite{Tal}: the energy of an arbitrary closed vortex filament is considered from a group-theoretic point of view there.
 This approach is based on the fact that Lee algebra of the group $\widetilde{\mathcal G}_3$ has three Cazimir functions:

 where ${\hat I}$ is the unit operator, ${\hat M}_i$, $\hat H$, ${\hat P}_i$ and ${\hat B}_i$ ($i = x,y,z$) are the respective generators of rotations, time and space translations and Galilean boosts.
 Traditionally, the function ${\hat C}_3 $ can be interpreted as an ''internal energy of the particle''.
-In our case it is naturall postulate that
+In our case it is a naturall postulate that

 Therefore, the identification ${\mathcal E} = H$ is justified in our approach.

 Finally, the proposed approach enables us to consider the vortex as a point particle with coordinates $\boldsymbol{q}$ and momentum $\boldsymbol{p}$.
 Each such particle has an internal degree of freedom which is described by oscillator variables $\chi$ and $\varpi$.
 These variables define the radius $R$ of the vortex and the flow in the vortex core.
 We assume that the coordinates $\boldsymbol{q}$ are the coordinates of the center of the vortex ring.
 Therefore, taking into account the definition of circulation, the following expression for the fluid velocity $\boldsymbol{u}_f$ takes place in this point: